ModPageSpeed vs Cloudflare APO

 | Caching | Local Cyclone cache, zero-copy mmap | Cloudflare global edge cache |

-| CWV optimization | LCP, CLS, INP via critical CSS + image variants | TTFB improvement from edge cache |
+| CWV optimization | LCP, render-blocking, image bytes; CLS from unsized images | TTFB improvement from edge cache |

-| License | Commercial subscription; BSL 1.1 source publication planned.
+| License | Commercial subscription; BSL 1.1 source publication planned (converts to Apache 2.0 on a fixed change date).
 See roadmap. | Proprietary SaaS |

 | Control over data | Your servers; nothing leaves your origin | Traffic and cached content sit at Cloudflare |